The Journey to Johnnie Walker

-When we’re working on innovation projects, the onus is on flavour and, increasingly, occasion is being considered more.
-One of the key things when we look at or test new spirits is to consider the moments they’ll be enjoyed.
-So, we look at isolated flavours but also, increasingly, test more with mixers and cocktails, too.
+When we’re working on innovation projects, the onus is on flavor, and, increasingly, the occasion is being considered more.
+One of the key things when we look at or test new spirits is to consider the moments they’ll enjoy.
+So, we look at isolated flavors but also, increasingly, test more with mixers and cocktails, too.

 5. What’s been your biggest learning from working with former Master Blender Jim Beveridge?

-Working with Jim was fantastic; I’ve gained a deeper understanding of flavours and how to work with them during the production process.
-Learning how to marry them together really informs our whisky making process.
+Working with Jim was fantastic; I’ve gained a deeper understanding of flavors and how to work with them during the production process.
+Learning how to marry them together really informs our whisky-making process.

 6. And most unexpected?